-The organization and its people gravitate to fire-fighting and reactive task scheduling, instead of planning proactively to deliver the new strategic plan.
+The organisation and its people gravitate to fire-fighting and reactive task scheduling, instead of planning proactively to deliver the new strategic plan.

-To make the strategy 'live' everyone in the organization needs to be engaged to take action, which means:
+To make the strategy 'live' everyone in the organisation needs to be engaged to take action, which means:

 - Communicating the strategic intent, thrusts and action plans

 - Using rigorous project management principles to deliver the change agenda

 - Setting individual targets and work plans aligned to the strategic priorities

 - Consistently measuring progress, assessing and giving feedback about performance

 Performance management is a key factor in getting the whole organisation aligned and mobilised to reach higher and work collaboratively together to deliver results.

 Increasingly, performance management is enabled using IT systems.
 FarsightPlus® is and example of an excellent new performance management IT system, which has a pivotal influence on the success of strategy realisation.